The Ultimate Guide to Implementing Predictive Maintenance - Part 1

 Challenges in fleet maintenance today

-Today, fleet managers use a long stack of technologies to manage their business.
+Fleet managers currently use a long stack of technologies to manage their business.
 Data from telematics devices, OEM proprietary tools, maintenance applications, ERP applications, and others.
-Fleet managers are going into multiple disparate systems, with different data sources and are collating this information to drive action within their business.
+They can access multiple disparate systems with different data sources and collate this information to drive action within their business.

-This is overwhelming, ineffective, and often these systems are not utilized to their fullest.
-Fleet managers need access to the right data, not all the data.
-Predictive technologies leverage the underlying set of applications, providing accurate information to fleet managers for each asset.
+This approach is overwhelming and ineffective, with systems often underutilized.
+Fleet managers need access to the right data, but not all of it.
+Predictive maintenance platforms leverage the underlying applications, providing accurate information for each asset.

-Traditionally, fleet management and maintenance professionals have used industrial engineering practices to implement scheduled preventative maintenance of assets based on usage, wear, and specialization of the equipment.
-For fleets, it has always been odometer reading, engine hours, cost of assets relative to cohort, and other financial motivations.
+Traditionally, fleet management and maintenance professionals have used industrial engineering practices to implement scheduled preventative maintenance based on usage, wear, and specialization of the equipment.
+For fleets, common practices involve odometer reading, engine hours, cost of assets relative to cohort, and other financial motivations.

-All of these practices are best guesses, OEM recommended, and lack precision.
-These practices often are costly and assets are either over or underserved.
+These practices are often costly and imprecise, with assets either over or underserved.

 Unscheduled maintenance is another line item in the finances of fleet operations.
-Unscheduled maintenance happens for a multitude of factors such as driver behaviour, OEM recalls, in-field failures, and others.
+These events happen for a multitude of factors, such as driver behavior, OEM recalls, in-field failures, and others.

-By its nature, it’s unpredictable, unforeseen, and often costs more than the standard and preventative maintenance.
-Beyond parts and labour, there are additional costs that come from missed customer commitments, administering the failure and vehicle downtime.
+By its nature, it’s unpredictable, unforeseen, and often costs more than standard and preventive maintenance.
+Beyond parts and labor, there are additional costs that come from missed customer commitments, administering the failure, and vehicle downtime.

 Solutions to the challenges in fleet maintenance today